zowe/zowe.github.io/security.md

 The topics listed above contain sets of applicable requirements.
 Where appropriate the fulfilment of these requirements may be governed by internal processes and guidance.
 In such cases, a detailed description of the corresponding processes and guidance is provided in separate documents.

-    NOTE: Wherever appropriate the policy requirements are mapped to the NIST SSDF Respond to Vulnerabilities (RV) Best practices - see https://csrc.nist.gov/publications/detail/sp/800-218/final and/or to the Open Source Security Foundation (OpenSSF) Best Practices] - see https://openssf.org/ (former Core Infrastructure Iniitative) - see https://www.coreinfrastructure.org/.
+    NOTE: Wherever appropriate, the policy requirements are mapped to the NIST SSDF Respond to Vulnerabilities (RV) Best practices - see https://csrc.nist.gov/publications/detail/sp/800-218/final and/or to the Open Source Security Foundation (OpenSSF) Best Practices] - see https://openssf.org/ (former Core Infrastructure Iniitative) - see https://www.coreinfrastructure.org/.
           The mappings are part of this document but are provided as comments and those are not rendered in the markdown viewer.

-The individual requirements corresponding to the topics listed above may be a responsibility of a single participant or the responsibilities could be split between multiple cooperating participants.
+The individual requirements may be a responsibility of a single participant or the responsibilities could be shared between multiple cooperating participants.

 The main participants in the CVD related processes are:
 * The Zowe Security Workgroup